haddocking/haddock24-json-editor/README.md

 # README

+# requirements:

+python 3
+tkinter

 # for windows users:

-the haddock-logo and molecule images are required to be in the same map as the exe.
+the haddock-logo and molecule images are required to be in the same map as the gui.

 Windows users can just doubleclick the exe file.